whitequark/bundix/README.md

 as this README might become outdated, it's a short read right now, so you won't regret it.

+1. Making a gemset.nix

-1. Change to your project's directory and run this:
+Change to your project's directory and run this:

     bundler package
     bundler lock